Scam alert: watch out for fake iCloud storage emails

 Phishing attacks impersonating technology companies were the most common at the start of this year, according to insights shared by cyber security company Check Point.

-Check Point has warned that scammers impersonating Microsoft were the most common, making up more than a third of phishing attempts it observed from January to March 2025.
+Scammers impersonating Microsoft were the most common, making up more than a third of phishing attempts, between January to March 2025.

 Scammers impersonating Google made up one in eight phishing attempts and those that claimed to be from Apple accounted for just under one in 10.